 No recent information is available.
 Since benefits for caring for a child from birth to 18 months of age are available for both insured and uninsured persons (and can be combined with part-time employment), it can be assumed that the uptake is 100 per cent.
-According to Rosstat data, in the fourth quarter of 2019, the number of women on Parental leave was 710,634 to care for a child under 18 months was, and 552,435 to care for a child between 18 and 36 months.
+According to Rosstat data, in the second quarter of 2020, the number of women on Parental leave was 681,525 caring for a child under 18 months, and 598,652 caring for a child between 18 and 36 months.
+While there are no comparable statistics for men on Parental leave, according to the National Social Insurance Fund, 13,700 men took Parental leave in 2019, 2 per cent of the total number of leave takers.